 The Quick Version of the Ooni Fyra 12 Review

 Me and my guests aren’t complaining!
-This pizza is better than you’d get at a lot of pizza restaurants in my opinion.
+Ooni Fyra pizza is better than you’d get at a lot of pizza restaurants in my opinion.

 The 12 inch side is going to be spot on for most couples and families.
 12 inch pizzas are easy to handle and let everyone have a bit of fun choosing their own toppings.

-Ideal for anyone who’s keen on a simple Friday night meal, likes the idea of pizza parties, or, who wants to be able to take their oven camping, to the beach or to a friends house, the Fyra is affordable, well-built and just like they said… absolutely capital letters AMAZING.
+Ideal for anyone who’s keen on a simple Friday night meal, likes the idea of pizza parties, or, who wants to be able to take their oven on the road, the Fyra is affordable, well-built, and just like they said… absolutely capital letters AMAZING.

 A Bit About the Ooni Fyra 12

-The Ooni Fyra 12 is Ooni’s upgrade of their original wood-pellet pizza oven, the Ooni 3 (no longer sold).
+The Ooni Fyra 12 is Ooni’s upgrade of their original wood-pellet pizza oven, the Ooni 3 which is no longer sold.

-Innovatively designed by husband and wife team, Kristian Tapaninaho and Darina Garland, they set out to build something that cooks fast, is portable, affordable, and, makes great pizza.
+Innovatively designed by husband and wife team, Kristian Tapaninaho and Darina Garland, they set out to build an oven that cooks fast, is portable, affordable, and, makes great pizza.
 And, the Fyra is just that.